centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 We're assuming that central node 1 is the active central node and central node 2 is the passive central node ([check the state of the cluster](#how-do-i-know-the-state-of-the-cluster) if you need to).

-To perform this test, run the commands on the active central node:
+To perform this test, run the commands on the **active central node**:

 ```bash
 iptables -A INPUT -s @CENTRAL_NODE2_IPADDR@ -j DROP